Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by the Swiss National Science Foundation grant number 200021-236472.
 It was initiated while H.A. was visiting the Hong Kong Institute for Advanced Study as a Senior Fellow.
+We would like to thank Guillaume Bal and Gian Michele Graf for discussions on the extension of bulk and edge indices defined in this paper.